aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 15. `bgp_as` is defined once since an MLAG pair shares a single BGP AS number.
 16. `uplink_switch_interfaces` defines the interfaces used on the uplink switches (Ethernet1 on dc2-spine1 and dc2-spine2 in this example).
 Defining which spine interfaces the leaf is connected to under the leaf switch settings makes adding and removing leaf switches much easier.
 There is no need to add/remove any settings under the spine switch section; AVD takes care of that for you.
 This child device/parent device hierarchy also applies to L2 and L3 leaves.
 17. `evpn_gateway` configures the EVPN DC GW features that will be inherited by the children of this group, in this case dc2-leaf2a and dc2-leaf2b. `evpn_l2` configures EVPN DC GW for EVPN type 2 routes (MAC-IP) while `evpn_l3` configures the GW for EVPN type 5 routes (IP-PREFIX).
 18. `remote_peers` defines the RS for EVPN DC GW that will be configured on the device.
-This is a unique definition per device and using the hostname, AVD will be able to get all the information from the device in order to generate the configuration: Router ID to peer with and BGP AS.
+This is a unique definition per device, and using the hostname, AVD can get all the information from the device in order to generate the configuration: Router ID to peer and BGP AS.

-Equally, because we are adding the EVPN DC GW functionality in DC2, we need to also add it in DC1.
-This is a snipped part of `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` file where the changes need to occour:
+Since we are adding the EVPN DC GW functionality in DC2, we need to also add it in DC1.
+This is a snipped part of `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` file where the changes need to occur:

 ```yaml title="DC1.yml"
     DC1_L3_LEAF2: